microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 `workspace.onDidChangeWorkspaceFolders`| be notified when `WorkspaceFolder` are added or removed `workspace.getWorkspaceFolder(uri)`|get the `WorkspaceFolder` for a given resource (can be `undefined` when resource is not part of any workspace folder!)

 Your extension should be capable of working with any number of `WorkspaceFolder`, including 0, 1 or many folders.
 The `WorkspaceFoldersChangeEvent` carries information about the added or removed `WorkspaceFolder`.
+To find out to which `WorkspaceFolder` a given resource belongs to, use the `workspace.getWorkspaceFolder(uri)` method.

-**Note:** today we require at least one `WorkspaceFolder` within the workspace, so as a user you cannot open a workspace without folders.
-However, we will likely lift this limitation soon.
+**Note**: Using `workspace.getWorkspaceFolder(uri)` with the URI of a `WorkspaceFolder` will return `undefined` unless another `WorkspaceFolder` is configured that is the parent of that folder.
+See the note below on overlapping workspace folders.

 Each `WorkspaceFolder` provides access to some metadata: